oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.3.1 ( July 17, 2020 ) =
+* [Gutenberg] Movied "Disable Gutenberg" as an option under a new "Gutenberg" module and added another option, "Full Width Editor".
+* [Back To Top] Fixed Back To Top button not appearing when NextGen Gallery is active.

 = 1.3 ( July 14, 2020 ) =
 * [Conditions] Fixed Mobile Detect conditions.
 * [Navigator] Edit Page, Edit Post and Edit Product admin bar links now appear only on relevant views.